 What Osaka neighborhood should I stay in?

 Depending on what you’re looking for in Osaka, there are three main areas to explore when it comes to accommodation options.
 Each has affordable spots and something different to add to the mix—so things like going on a night out or early trains may affect your decisions.
-There are plenty of hostels to choose from and many have private rooms, making them a great option in place of traditional hotels, although you often have to share a bathroom still.
-If you are definitely after the hotel experience, try Ryokan Hinohare (at the bottom); it has free pocket wifi, tatami and is only ¥6,000 a night for a double!
+There are plenty of hostels to choose from, and many have private rooms, making them a great option in place of traditional hotels, although you often have to share a bathroom still.
+If you are definitely after the hotel experience, try Ryokan Hinohare (see below).
+It has free pocket wifi, tatami and is only ¥6,000 a night for a double!

-Note: For the below Osaka accommodation options we have used pp to indicate if a price of per person, and pr to indicate if it is per room.
+Note: For the below Osaka accommodation options we have used pp to indicate “per person”, and pr to indicate “per room”.